 The photograph of the work of art has an equally rich set of linkages available.
 Here the CIDOC-CRM Actor class identifies the photographer who captured the image in the photograph.
-As for the work of art itself, an identifier class is essential for the efficient management of the photograph: this is the identifier used for the physical copy held in the Photographic Collection [this is broadly speaking correct, although it implies that each photo in the Photographic Collection has a unique identifier, which is not the case; rather, specific identifiers occur within the context of photos that are part of a named set or a project, e.g. ‘Bartsch VII.133.5’].
-To place the photograph in context, it is identified with the Conceptual object ‘Named set’, the physical folder (labelled with its iconographic subject) in which it is housed [the entity ‘named set’ cthe photocan be ,e.g. ‘Bodmer Bequest.
-Note that there is also Conceptual Object: p, referring to photos that were , e.g. ‘Bartsch’].
+As is the case for the work of art itself, an identifier class is essential for the efficient management of the photograph: this is the identifier used for the physical copy held in the Photographic Collection where available.
+To place the photograph in context, it can be associated with the Conceptual objects ‘Named set’ (which refers to specific sub-collections within the Collection of which it is a part) or ‘Project name’ (if it was produced in the context of a particular project originating in the Institute).
 Its physical location is also recorded in a location name element.

 As many parts of the Collection owe their origins to specific funded projects, there is space in the data model for a project name and also to record the often complicated copyright information associated with a photograph.
 A final class, the CIDOC-CRM Attribute assignment (an assertion about the properties of an object), indicates whether the photograph was captured in analogue or digital form.